tub-lsdi/sema-join/docs/docs/getting-started.md

 ## Next Steps

-Start by completing the installation, then proceed with your environment configuration
+Follow the [Installation](./installation) guide to set up Project SEMA-JOIN, then proceed with [Corpus Ingestion](./corpus-ingestion) to build your semantic relationship database.